 - July 20 – 24: 8-11 year olds

 - July 27 – 31: 12-14 year olds

 Read about our 2016 City Explorer’s Camp to get an idea of the fun in store this summer!

 - Learning how to take care of their bike and make basic repairs

-- Volunteering at local organizations around the city and give back to the community
+- Helping local organizations around the city and giving back to the community

 - Mapping rides and tracking ride info